scalabli/quo/docs/commands.rst

             return clime.invoke(f, clime.obj, *args, **kwargs)
         return update_wrapper(new_func, f)

-The :meth:`Context.invoke` command will automatically invoke the function in the correct way, so the function will either be called with ``f(clime, obj)`` or ``f(obj)`` depending on whether or not it itself is decorated with :func:`pass_context`.
+The :meth:`Clime.invoke` command will automatically invoke the function in the correct way, so the function will either be called with ``f(clime, obj)`` or ``f(obj)`` depending on whether or not it itself is decorated with :func:`pass_context`.